reduction-dev/reduction-site/blog/2025-02-27-this-meeting-could-have-been-a-synaptic-transmission/index.md

 legitimate ones
 - You've got a lot of valuable data but efficiently providing recommendations or audience engagement metrics requires new tools
-- When moneys is flowing through your software you need to shut down fraud fast
+- When money is flowing through your software you need to shut down fraud fast

 Traditionally, the answer has been more specialists: Data Analysts, Data Engineers, Data Scientists.
 But the principles of the data tooling pioneered at